Tūhonohono: tikanga Māori me te Ture Pākehā ki Takutai Moana

 We investigated how mātauranga and tikanga Māori and New Zealand law can be applied in the marine estate.

 Project leader: Robert Joseph, University of Waikato

-- Exploring how legal and regulatory systems could be modified to enable them to work more cohesively with mātauranga and tikanga Māori, to achieve kaitiakitanga and EBM outcomes specific to Māori
+- Explored how legal and regulatory systems could be modified to enable them to work more cohesively with mātauranga and tikanga Māori, to achieve kaitiakitanga and ecosystem-based management outcomes specific to Māori.

 Latest news and updates